The Ulysses Problem: Canto XXVI and What Gets Lost Between Italian and English

 Others render “fatti” as “born” instead of “made.”
 This shifts responsibility.
 If you were born to something, perhaps nature or God designed your purpose.
 If you were made, someone—God, fate, the cosmos—deliberately crafted you for transcendence.

-The difference seems negligible.
-It is everything.
-Translation is never neutral.
-Every choice reflects an invisible theology.
+The difference seems negligible, but it isn’t.
+Translation is never neutral, and every choice reflects an invisible theology.

 The Death That Ends All Questions